 - Print the Learning Agreement, and have it signed by all three parties (you can email the document to speed up the signing process).

 - Upload the signed Learning Agreement and the supporting documents to the Erasmus Database.

 Make sure you include all the required documents below in your application – incomplete applications will not be considered:

 - Learning Agreement

-- Letter of motivation: Motivate why you want to apply for the grant, explain the connection between your education and the traineeship, and the experiences and skills you expect to develop during the internship.
+- Letter of motivation: Motivate why you want to apply for the grant and explain the connection between your education and the traineeship, as well as the experiences and skills you expect to develop during the internship.
 The letter should be around one page and written in either English or Swedish.

-- CV: This shall include your contact details and information about education, work experience and language skills.
+- CV: This document should include your contact details and information about education, work experience and language skills.

 Already approved for a traineeship grant?

 The UK left the EU on 31 January 2020 and the Withdrawal Agreement entails that the UK will continue to participate in Erasmus+ until 31 May 2022.
 This means that students who have been offered an exchange place or traineeship in the UK, and whose mobility will end no later than 31 May 2022, can receive an Erasmus+ grant, provided that certain conditions are met.

 Erasmus+ Grant Administrator